OrleansContrib/Orleans.Providers.MongoDB/README.md

 # Orleans.Providers.MongoDB
-> The MongoStatisticsPublisher and MongoDBStorage providers are currently being tested and not recommended for production usage.
-Feedback would be appreciated.
+> Feedback would be appreciated.

 A MongoDb implementation of the Orleans Providers.
 This includes the Membership (IMembershipTable & IGatewayListProvider), Reminder (IReminderTable), MongoStatisticsPublisher and IStorageProvider providers